agporto/humerus_morphing/README.md

 Therefore, it might be quite slower than the one compiled in a Mac/Linux system.

-**Note that in the Jupyter notebook, remove ".\" from .\bcpd .\target.txt and .\source.txt Furthermore, as described in the bcpd README file, ensure that the current director is set to the bcpd folder when running the Jupyter script, and that all meshes are included in that folder.**
+**Note that in the Jupyter notebook, remove ".\" from .\bcpd .\target.txt and .\source.txt Furthermore, as described in the bcpd README file, ensure that the current directory is set to the bcpd>win folder when running the Jupyter script, and that all meshes are included in that folder.**

 #### MacOS and Linux